filipstefansson/query-fns/README.md

 this way you can develop new features and make sure that everything is working as it should.

-The recommended way of creating new features is to first create the tests in either `test/parse.test.js` or `test/stringify.test.js`, and then make sure that they pass.
+The recommended way of creating new features or formatters is to first create the tests in either `test/parse.test.js` or `test/stringify.test.js`, and then make sure that they pass.

 It's also recommended that you run `yarn start` with the `--coverage` flag before submitting any pull requests, to make sure that all your new code has